omidfarhang/omid.dev/content/posts/2012-07-19-security-researchers-take-out-botnet-responsible-for-18-billion-spam-emails-a-day.en.md

 Spamhaus estimated that up to 120,000 IP addresses were used to send spam each day, but that following the takedown the number reduced to around 21,000.

-Writing on the FireEye blog Atif Mushtaq, a security researcher with FireEye said, &#8220;Grum's takedown resulted from the efforts of many individuals.&#8221;
+Writing on the FireEye blog Atif Mushtaq, a security researcher with FireEye said, “Grum's takedown resulted from the efforts of many individuals.”

-&#8220;This collaboration is sending a strong message to all the spammers: Stop sending us spam.
-We don't need your cheap Viagra or fake Rolex.&#8221;
+“This collaboration is sending a strong message to all the spammers: Stop sending us spam.
+We don't need your cheap Viagra or fake Rolex.”

 Experts anticipate that the takedown should result in a significantly reduced level of junk mail.